 Reducing Your Food Truck Portions Strategically

-Cutting even just an ounce off a portion can save dollars and your customers will hardly notice.
+Cutting even just an ounce off you food truck portions can save dollars and your customers will hardly notice.
 At 11 or 12 ounces is it really that big of a difference?
 Sure this may seem like “nickel and diming”, but ultimately it adds up.

 Bumping up the size of your sides can be used to offset the visual of reduced protein portions.
 Also creative presentation in general can “bulk up” a dish and create a visual appeal.